Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 d) Highly variable species attributes and needs must be identified to clearly determine tree and community tree and forest influences.

-e) Trees are living systems that interact with other living things in sharing and recycling resources — as such, trees are living centers where living thing congregate and are concentrated.
+e) Trees are living systems that interact with other living things in sharing and recycling resources — as such, trees are living centres where living things congregate and are concentrated.

 f) The annual ecological contribution of an average community tree is estimated at $270.